An investment in knowledge always pays the best interest.— Benjamin Franklin

 The number of shares of an open-end fund varies throughout its existence, depending on how many shares are bought or redeemed by investors.

-A major disadvantage to open-end funds is that they need cash to redeem their shares for investors who want out, so they either have to have a lot of cash on hand, which earns only the current prevailing interest rate, or they have to sell securities to raise the cash, possibly generating capital gains taxes for the remaining investors of the fund.
+A major disadvantage to open-end funds is that they need cash to redeem their shares for investors who want out, so they either must keep lot of cash, which earns only the current prevailing interest rate, or they must sell securities to raise the cash, possibly generating capital gains taxes for the remaining investors of the fund.

 Closed-End Mutual Funds